 Traveling by train with kids is one of the best ways to get around Italy.
 It’s so much more relaxing than renting a car and the Italian scenery is spectacular.
 Don’t be shy taking the train in Italy with kids – Italians LOVE kids and yours will be made to feel welcome on every journey.

-Once we decided to become full-time family travel bloggers, we sat down with our bucket list of destinations to decide where to travel with our kids first.
+Once we decided to become full-time family travel bloggers, we sat down with our bucket list of destinations for our first family trip.
 We were looking for a mix of world-class culture with excellent outdoor recreation options, such as hiking and biking.
-Offering cultural heavyweights like Rome, Florence and Pisa, and …
+Offering cultural heavyweights like Rome, Florence and Pisa, and the incredible natural beauty …

 Lucca, Italy is known for its massive, well-preserved city walls which surround a historic Old Town, lined with charming cobblestone streets.
 Although it can be visited in a day, if you are visiting Lucca with kids, we recommend spending a night or two to give you one full day in Lucca.